 This is the fourth in a series of articles sharing my thoughts about the entry of traditional finance into cryptocurrency markets.
-See the previous articles on this page and follow me on Medium to catch each new post.
+See the full series on this page.

 News flash: this past Tuesday, U.S. regulators approved the first physically-delivered bitcoin futures contract for LedgerX, a highly-regarded bitcoin derivatives exchange.